regiszaum/regiszaum/README.md

 Frontend Developer
 ------------------

-I work with frontend development for 2 years, I have experience with the frameworks: VueJS (Axios, Vuex, Vuetify) NodeJS, bootstrap,
+I work with frontend development for 2 years, I have experience with the frameworks: VueJS (Axios + Vuex) NodeJS, bootstrap,
 TypeScript,